Faculty Expert Profile

 For nearly two decades Sutcliffe worked at the University of Michigan studying and teaching business management and organizational theory.
 Sutcliffe is fascinated with "high reliability organizations," such as aviation or nuclear power companies, which regularly avoid catastrophes in complex, high-risk environments.
 These organizations have several behaviors in common, according to Sutcliffe: They build a context of trust and respect, help people understand the larger goals of the system, recognize the small factors that might lead to failure, and establish flexible decision-making structures.

-She recently published an ideas article in Time Magazine that called on the health care industry to be more honest about medical errors.
+In 2019, Sutcliffe published an ideas article in Time Magazine that called on the health care industry to be more honest about medical errors.
 And an article Sutcliffe co-authored for Harvard Business Review demonstrated how discrimination against female doctors hurts patients.